Konig and Meyer 21090 Microphone Stand

 The metal clamps/fastenings I think are steel and not cheaper diecast alloy.
 But I think the base section is.
 There are no pressure clamps in this section anyway.

 I use it with a heavy condenser microphone, pop filter and shock mount in fact the complete Rode NT1A kit.
 So a big heavy old lump of a thing and I still get no movement from the boom arm of this microphone stand.
 The boom arm of this microphone stand is only a short one, so heavy microphones can cause movement problems.
-There is and has never been any movement with this microphone stand.
+There is and has never been any movement with this microphone stand in it’s use.
+It has been manufactured to a high standard which reflects the extra cost over others available.
+The same old thing applies……You get what you pay for.

-My opinion of it?
+Conclusion.
 Quite good and the less plastic the better.
+Well constructed.

 Pros: Solid well made.
 Metal fastenings/clamps.